gchlebus/gchlebus.github.io/_posts/2018-01-29-looking-under-the-hood-of-tf-models.md

 ```
 For example, for batch size of 8, the peak memory usage can be reduced by 20% with the memory saving gradients.

-Peak memory analysis can also be used for understanding how the model memory footpring changes with architectural modifications.
+Peak memory analysis can also be used for understanding how the model memory footprint changes with architectural modifications.
 For instance, let's plot the train memory footprint of a network with and without batch normalization[^4] before each nonlinearity.
 ![BatchNorm_NoBatchNorm]({{ "/assets/profiling-tf-models/bn_nobn.png" | absolute_url }})

 ### Timeline